 How Second Chance Hiring Factors into DEI

-Closing: [00:38:23.28] From an employer perspective, this is an opportunity to grow your workforce and expand access to job training and education to a broader pool of individuals who would have previously not been considered for employment due to a criminal record.
+Closing: [00:38:23.28] From an employer perspective, this is an opportunity to grow your workforce and expand access to job training and education to a broader pool of individuals who have previously not been considered for employment due to having a criminal record.
 However, the value for employers isn’t just a broader pool of talent from which to select candidates.
-According to the Society for Human Resource Management, 82% of managers report that the value second chance employees bring to their organization is as high as, or higher than, that of workers without records.
-And 66% of managers at companies that have hired people with criminal backgrounds rated these employees’ quality of work as comparable to those without criminal records.
+According to the Society for Human Resource Management, 82 percent of managers report that second chance employees brought to their organization as high or higher performance than those workers without a criminal record.
+And 66 percent of managers at companies that have hired people with criminal backgrounds rated these employees quality of work as comparable to those without criminal records.
 I’m so glad to have the opportunity to talk with Cheri on the podcast today.
 I want to thank you for joining and taking part in the Workology Podcast, which is sponsored by Upskill HR and Ace the HR Exam.
 Now, this podcast is for the disruptive workplace leader who’s tired of the status quo.
 This is Jessica Mille-Merrell, and until next time you can listen to Workology.com and check out all our previous podcast episodes.

 Connect with Cheri Garcia.